rubenrodriguez9/Kanji_Flash_Cards/readme.md

 This app is react library used for studying Kanji flashcards.

 ## Installation
-First you must install Node Package Manager (NPM).
+You must install Node Package Manager (NPM).
+MongoDB is also needed as a backend.

 Type "npm run start" on both the frontend and backend.

 ## Usage